 There are general actions that you can take on a regular basis to make your life easier and get the most out of your deductions.
-They may seem obvious but they are often forgotten or looked over so we are here with a friendly reminder.
+This is our friendly reminder that as obvious as they may seem, they are often looked over or forgotten.

 ‘Photos or it didn’t happen.’
-Transfer this principle to keeping a record of your receipts.
+Now transfer this principle to keeping a record of your receipts.
 You need proof of purchases and expenditure and so visual documentation of your receipt is necessary.
 Finally, an excuse to get your phone out at the dinner table that no one can argue with!

 Help yourself & be on time.

 Procrastination is something that many of us experience as humans.
-When it comes to your taxes it’s worth making the extra effort to get things done on time so you don’t literally pay the price.
+If you don’t make the extra effort when it comes to taxes, you might literally pay the price.
 If you’re avoiding your taxes, we are here to help and for advice so they don’t need to be as scary or confusing.

 Start putting measures in place to help you meet the due dates for filing and paying your taxes.
-We all prefer a stress-free life and we want to help you avoid penalties as much as you do.
-That little bit of work up-front could save you a lot of stress, money and time.
+Making notes of dates will help you avoid penalties so you can live a stress-free life and that little bit of work up-front could save you a lot of stress, money, and time.

 The bottom line.